Robinpig/Note/docs/CS/Algorithms/queue.md

 This is known as a *circular array* implementation.

 ## Applications

 A whole branch of mathematics, known as queueing theory, deals with computing, probabilistically, how long users expect to wait on a line, how long the line gets, and other such questions.
 The answer depends on how frequently users arrive to the line and how long it takes to process a user once the user is served.
 Both of these parameters are given as probability distribution functions.

+Implement level-order traversal of Tree

+current level and next level

+- two variables and one queue of current nodes
+- two queues of current nodes and next nodes

 ## Links

 - [data structures](/docs/CS/Algorithms/Algorithms.md?id=data-structures)
 - [list](/docs/CS/Algorithms/list.md)
 - [stack](/docs/CS/Algorithms/stack.md)